Shakerville, Kentucky: exploring a simple way of life

 We were at Shakerville, Kentucky outside Lexington and we had come to experience Shaker Life.

-The Meeting House interior was free of any central obstructions to provide the Believers plenty of room to conduct their services.
+The Meeting House interior was free of any central obstructions to provide the Believers with plenty of room to conduct their services.
 It was built to withstand a considerable amount of vibration due to the expressive nature of Shaker worship.

 Music was a central element of their worship.
 For much of their history, the Shakers worshiped without instruments.